sumpygump/djangae/docs/index.md

 # Djangae

-**The best way to run Django on Google App Engine.**
+**Serverless Django on Google Cloud Platform**

-Djangae (jan-gee) is a Django app that allows you to run Django applications on Google App Engine.
+Djangae (djan-gee) is a Django app that allows you to run serverless Django applications on Google's Cloud Platform.
+It provides everything you need to write scalable Django apps using technologies like Google Cloud Datastore, Google Cloud Tasks, and Google App Engine.

 Google Group: [https://groups.google.com/forum/#!forum/djangae-users](https://groups.google.com/forum/#!forum/djangae-users)